-232 Report of the Town Administrator - Bryan Kaenrath

-- 233 Personnel: - 234 Police Department New hire Meagan McBride currently at the Police Academy. - 235 Facilities: - 236 Town Hall Restoration Project John Schnitzler is interested in doing the project if it can be broken up - into phases.
-Immediate projects could begin in spring/summer, with the balance completed in 2020. - 238 Chairman Maggiore said they would need to make a motion accept the RFP bid, and Town Administrator - 239 Kaenrath said Mr. Schnitzler was reviewing his report, and he would ask him to verify the price first. - 240 Town Office Building Getting quotes on siding; painting by Rockingham County inmate trustees in - 241 progress. - 242 Projects: - 243 Coakley Landfill Group Next meeting February 14, 2019 at Portsmouth City Hall. - 244 Elections Reminder that first day for candidates to file with Town Clerk was January 3rd and the last day - is February 1, 2019.
-Deliberative Session Saturday morning February 2nd at 8:30 am at the School, and - 246 March elections on the second Tuesday in March. - 247 Recreation Department Winterfest will be held on February 16, 2019; another Red Sox trip planned for - June 9, 2019.
-The new Recreation van arrived at Erwin Ford and Joe Manzi will be picking it up and - trading in the old van this week. - 250 Public Works Town Administrator Kaenrath thanked John Hubbard for his attention to Town roads and - the new Ice Rink setup. - 252 Community Outreach Next Town Administrator open office hours will be held on Monday February 25, - 253 2019 from 3:30-5:00 pm at the Town Clerk's office.
-Next Public Policy Committee meeting of the - Hampton Area Chamber of Commerce on February 6, 2019. - 255 Philbrick Pond Study Letters send out to property owners potentially impacted by access road - 256 between Bradley Lane and Woodland Road.
-Initial feedback from property owners was not positive - about building a road across their property. - 258 Document Management Systems RFP sent out to 6 firms and 3 responses received.
-Scheduled first - 259 presentation to the Select Board before their February 11th meeting at 5:00 pm, with a presentation by - 260 Inception Technologies of Manchester, NH.
-Other meetings will be scheduled for the next two following - 261 Select Board meetings. - 262 Meeting Schedule Next regularly scheduled Select Board Meeting February 11, 2019.

-Items left on the Table - None
+- 228 Report of the Town Administrator - Bryan Kaenrath - 229 Personnel: - 230 Police Department New hire Meagan McBride currently at the Police Academy. - 231 Facilities: - 232 Town Hall Restoration Project John Schnitzler is interested in doing the project if it can be broken up - into phases.
+Immediate projects could begin in spring/summer, with the balance completed in 2020. - 234 Chairman Maggiore said they would need to make a motion accept the RFP bid, and Town Administrator - 235 Kaenrath said Mr. Schnitzler was reviewing his report, and he would ask him to verify the price first. - 236 Town Office Building Getting quotes on siding; painting by Rockingham County inmate trustees in - 237 progress.238 Projects: - 239 Coakley Landfill Group Next meeting February 14, 2019 at Portsmouth City Hall. - 240 Elections Reminder that first day for candidates to file with Town Clerk was January 3rd and the last day - is February 1, 2019.
+Deliberative Session Saturday morning February 2nd at 8:30 am at the School, and - 242 March elections on the second Tuesday in March. - 243 Recreation Department Winterfest will be held on February 16, 2019; another Red Sox trip planned for - June 9, 2019.
+The new Recreation van arrived at Erwin Ford and Joe Manzi will be picking it up and tradingin the old van this week. - 246 Public Works Town Administrator Kaenrath thanked John Hubbard for his attention to Town roads and 247 the new Ice Rink setup. - 248 Community Outreach Next Town Administrator open office hours will be held on Monday February 25, - 249 2019 from 3:30-5:00 pm at the Town Clerk's office.
+Next Public Policy Committee meeting of the Hampton250 Area Chamber of Commerce on February 6, 2019. - 251 Philbrick Pond Study Letters send out to property owners potentially impacted by access road between - 252 Bradley Lane and Woodland Road.
+Initial feedback from property owners was not positive about building 253 a road across their property. - 254 Document Management Systems RFP sent out to 6 firms and 3 responses received.
+Scheduled first 255 presentation to the Select Board before their February 11th meeting at 5:00 pm, with a presentation by - 256 Inception Technologies of Manchester, NH.
+Other meetings will be scheduled for the next two following - 257 Select Board meetings. - 258 Meeting Schedule Next regularly scheduled Select Board Meeting February 11, 2019. - 259260 Items left on the Table None - 261

-NEW BUSINESS (Continued)
+262 NEW BUSINESS (Continued)

-Request for Permission to use Town Green from American Lung Association
+263 Request for Permission to use Town Green from American Lung Association

-Chairman Maggiore explained that each year the American Lung Association sponsors a Cycle the Seacoast bike ride that runs through North Hampton and requested the use of the Town Green as a rest stop.
-He said in the contract with Police and Fire, for safety regulations a permit for large assemblies was required, and they were asking permission from the Select Board to use Town property for that purpose.

-Bob Betts stated that he was the lead volunteer for the American Lung Association and worked with them throughout the year.
-He said the ride this year was basically the same setup as prior years, with police details at a few locations, and specified that this was not a race but a charity ride.
-He said he expected the same scope in size and said there were 3 different ride lengths of 25, 50, and 100 miles and he expected between 200-300 riders to be in North Hampton from 7:30 am to 11 am.
-He said there were 2 parking blocks on the map for volunteer passenger vehicles.
+- 264 Chairman Maggiore explained that each year the American Lung Association sponsors a Cycle the Seacoast 265 bike ride that runs through North Hampton and requested the use of the Town Green as a rest stop.
+He - said in the contract with Police and Fire, for safety regulations a permit for large assemblies was required, - and they were asking permission from the Select Board to use Town property for that purpose. - 268 - 269 Bob Betts stated that he was the lead volunteer for the American Lung Association and worked with them - throughout the year.
+He said the ride this year was basically the same setup as prior years, with police - details at a few locations, and specified that this was not a race but a charity ride.
+He said he expected the - same scope in size and said there were 3 different ride lengths of 25, 50, and 100 miles and he expected - between 200-300 riders to be in North Hampton from 7:30 am to 11 am.
+He said there were 2 parking - 274 blocks on the map for volunteer passenger vehicles. - 275